4 Tips to Get Siblings to Help Care for Aging Parents

 Before you can ask others for something, you need to have figured out what you want.
 It’s important to ask yourself what kind of caregiving help you really want.

 Caregivers often find themselves turning down help that’s offered.
 If you’ve done that, think about why.
-Maybe you want help with certain tasks and not others.
+Maybe you want help with specific tasks and not others.

-Maybe you only want help at certain times or just once in awhile.
-Or maybe you’d like your siblings to help pay for services or for respite care.
+Maybe you only want help at certain times or just once in a while.
+Or perhaps you’d like your siblings to help pay for services or for respite care.

 This is important because if you're not exactly sure what you want, you may be sending your siblings mixed messages.

-For example, some caregivers will sometimes refuse help, but other times get angry because they’re not getting enough help.
+For example, some caregivers sometimes refuse help but, at other times, get angry because they’re not getting enough help.

 To improve your chances of getting the help you need:

 • Ask for something realistic.
-Think about the relationship your sibling has with mom or dad and ask for what they can realistically give.
-For example, if your sister can’t spend 10 minutes with mom without screaming at her, don’t ask her to do that.
-Instead, ask for something that works better, like doing paperwork or bringing groceries or medication refills.
+Think about your sibling's relationship with mom or dad, and ask for what they can realistically give.
+For example, if your sister can't spend 10 minutes with mom without screaming at her, don't ask her to do that.
+Instead, ask for something that works better, such as doing paperwork, bringing groceries, or refilling medications.

 If what you’d really like is more emotional support, say so.